bright-dev/bright/doc/source/runtime.rst

       -k, --kill        Kills the current transport run.
 Sets -p.
       --cwd             Run char in the current working directory.
       --ui              Launches the char ui.
+      -t, --test        Tests an existing library for soundness.

 The ``confchar`` argument is a path to a python file, typically called ``defchar.py`` that is used to specify required parameters of char.
 The reason that this appears as a runtime argument is because